jetbrains-academy/introduction_to_python/Introduction/Comments/task.md

 ## Comments

-Comments in Python start with the hash character, `#`, and extend to the end of the physical line.
-You can use &shortcut:CommentByLineComment; to comment or uncomment the whole line in PyCharm.
+Comments in Python start with the hash character (`#`) and extend to the end of the physical line.
+You can use &shortcut:CommentByLineComment; to comment or uncomment the whole line or a block of code in PyCharm.

 Add a new comment to the file.

 <div class="hint">
-  Type your new comment here.
+  Type your new comment instead of the words "add new comment here".
 </div>